teresaheidt/Readme/README.md

   # Project name:
-  T's dynamic readme.md
+  T's dynamic readme file.

   # Application:
-  This is a dynamic readme file generated from the console.
+  This is a dynamic readme generated on the console

   # Table of Contents:
   * [Project name](https://github.com/teresaheidt/readme-Title-project-name)